Cycling in Copenhagen: History

-With the energy crisis, which hit Denmark harder than most countries, and the growing environmental movement in the 1970s, cycling experienced a renaissance.
-The government was forced to introduce car-free Sundays to conserve oil reserves.
+By the 1970's Denmark had transitioned away from coal-powered energy and had become heavily dependent on cheap, foreign oil for energy use.
+The 1973 oil crisis thus hit Denmark harder than most countries, and the government was forced to ration petrol and introduce car-free Sundays to conserve oil reserves.
 Many city dwellers thought it was the best day of the week, and the Danish Cyclists Federation, which had been on life support for years, experienced a rapid and massive increase in membership during the 1970s and 1980s.
+This coincided with the growing environmental movement in the 1970s, and cycling experienced a renaissance.

-Bolstered by the increasing membership and new enthusiastic younger grassroots, it organised massive demonstrations in Copenhagen and other major cities, demanding better infrastructure and safety for the city's cyclists.
+Bolstered by the increasing membership and new enthusiastic younger grassroots, the Cyclists Federation organised massive demonstrations in Copenhagen and other major cities, demanding better infrastructure and safety for the city's cyclists.
 Another grassroots action cited for putting cycling infrastructure on the political agenda was operation "White Crosses" where white crosses were painted on the streets where a cyclist had been killed in traffic.
 These events came at the same time as a number of planning reforms were initiated nationally, which gave individual residents the opportunity to have direct influence on new planning and zoning laws in their communities, and with that came a clear demand for segregated cycle paths.

 Although the first separate cycle tracks were constructed much earlier, they did not become the norm until the early 1980s.
 As in many other cities planners suggested avoiding interference with car traffic on main roads, by using a "back streets strategy" of cycling routes on quiet residential streets, but uptake was low and the vast majority of cyclists refused to deviate from the more direct routes.
 Protests continued and on 4 June 1983 the Danish Cycling Federation, at a large bicycle demonstration, gave a "Cyclist Award" to Jens Kramer Mikkelsen in the form of a 2 m curb.
 Mikkelsen was the head of the traffic department and later lord mayor.
 The curb was placed on the bike lane on Amagerbrogade at the corner of Hollænderdybet.
 The gift was a symbol of the bicycle federations desire to have segregated bicycle facilities build on direct corridors, which happened to be along major streets, in order to make bicycle journeys competitive in time and effort.
 Politicians, although not very eager, gradually took up building cycle tracks on main roads and also began to develop the first coordinated strategies for increasing cycling in the municipality.